d-k-ivanov/docs/docs/Dev/Debug/Core_Dumps.md

 systemctl stop service-you-intersted-in
 systemctl start service-you-intersted-in

-# And don't forget to disable core dumpind when you don't need dumps any more
+# And don't forget to disable core dumping when you don't need dumps any more
 ```